rahulenukonda525/ai-api-governance-copilot/README.md

 # MuleSoft AI API Governance

 MuleSoft AI API Governance Copilot is an open-source reference implementation for evaluating RAML 1.0 and OpenAPI specifications.
 Its deterministic governance rules remain authoritative.
-Phase 2 adds an optional, fail-open, AI-assisted review whose findings are always marked advisory.

 > **Disclaimer:** This is an independent reference implementation.
 It contains no proprietary employer or customer code, data, credentials, organization identifiers, or production URLs.
 All examples are synthetic.
 It is not production-ready.